 (c) in the case of a corporation that has no such registered office or principal office, the principal place of business of the corporation in the State or, if it has no place of business in the State, its principal place of business in Australia.

-[Section 58 amended by No. 10 of 2001 s.
+[Section 58 amended: No. 10 of 2001 s.
 57.]

 59. Service by post